xieyuheng/inner/source/_posts/quotes.md

   - Richard Hamming
   - Lecture "Digital Filters, Part I" (April 27, 1995)

+- You need both theory to guide you, and skill and technique to do.
+  - Richard Hamming

 ### Engineering

 - Anything complex in the world can be improved.